EUCAIM/Glossary/2-Glossary.md

 ### Open data

 Data that is freely available to everyone to use and republish as they wish, without restrictions from copyright, patents or other mechanisms of control.
 Open licence is a licence agreement which contains provisions that allow other individuals to  another creator's work, giving them four major freedoms.
 Without a special licence, these uses are normally prohibited by copyright law or commercial licence.
 Most free licences are worldwide, royalty-free, non-exclusive, and perpetual (see g).
-Free licences are often the basis of crowdsourcing and crowdfunding projects [[43]](3-References.md#ref-43).
+Free licences are often the basis of crowdsourcing and crowdfunding projects [[43]](3-References.md#ref-43).reusecopyriht durations

 ### Open science